asifbacchus/CloudflareDDNS/README.md

   DDNS script execution --**
 - All log file entries start with a time-stamp in **[square brackets]**

+### Using Logwatch to monitor this script

-If you are using the Logwatch package to monitor your system, see the README in the /etc/logwatch folder for details about the pre-configured service files already done for you :-)
+If you are using the Logwatch package to monitor your system, **see the README in the /etc/logwatch folder** for details about the pre-configured service files already done for you :-)

+### Using Logrotate to control log file size

+Logrotate is pre-installed on standard Debian/Ubuntu distributions and is a great way to automatically rotate your log files and control how many old logs you keep on your system so they don't accumulate and eat up your disk space.

+I've included a sample configuration file you can copy to your */etc/logrotate.d/* folder.
+This file is set up to rotate your logs once a week, keep 3 weeks worth of history (compressed) and delete all logs older than that.
+The configuration file is located in this git archive at */etc/logrotate.d/cfddns* and is fully commented to help you customize it to suit your needs.

 ## Final thoughts